 Acknowledging the importance of SMART marketing objectives will help you to achieve your goals sooner than you think.
 Hopefully, these tips can act as a constant reminder of why you should set SMART marketing objectives.

 These are just a few brief pointers as to how your marketing plan can benefit from the SMART methodology.
 It can be applied across many disciplines and has proven time and time again that we can achieve anything with a bit of SMART thinking.

-The SMART objectives, in terms of marketing, give us perspective and pull us up and out of our own situational work.
-It’s especially helpful for creatives, who are often so close to their own work that they get tunnel vision.
+SMART marketing objectives are especially helpful for creatives, who are often so close to their own work that they get tunnel vision.
 Objectives give them a wider perspective of the aim of their roles.